Bappy0X/Computer-Aided-Dispatch/docs/design.md

 # Top-Down Diagram

 Under the surface, every app is a CRUD interface, allowing users to have a better experience with their data.
-A top-down diagram will allow
+A top-down diagram will allow us to understand the structure of this app a little better.

 <p align="center"><img src="img/design_flowchart.svg" height="400px" alt="Flowchart displaying the movement of data."/></p>